onepf/OPFPush/README.md

 ## How To Use

+**Project files setup**

 Before setup `OPFPush` you must setup your project files.

-If you use JAR dependencies add to your AndroidManifest.xml file the following permissions:
+1. If you use JAR dependencies add to your AndroidManifest.xml file the following permissions:
     ```xml
     <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"/>
     <uses-permission android:name="android.permission.INTERNET"/>